 Under the new Stage 4 restrictions announced by the Victorian state government on Monday 3rd August, our operations fall within the allowed categories to remain OPEN following a COVID-safe plan.
 In response to this, we will continue to operate but with reduced staff and increased hygiene protocols involving the regular use of hand sanitizer and face masks

-We will continue to provide FREE SHIPPING whilst this pandemic is ongoing but in the meantime please be lenient with shipping times, your order will arrive.
-Thank you!
+We will continue to provide FREE SHIPPING whilst this pandemic is ongoing but in the meantime please be lenient with shipping times, we promise your order will arrive.
+Thank you and stay safe!